permguard/permguard/README.md

 **Permguard** is an Open Source Zero-Trust Auth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

-As an `Permguard administrator` you can create multiple accounts and create multiple schemas within each account.
+As a `PermGuard administrator`, you can create multiple accounts and manage multiple repositories within each account.

-All you have to do is describe your schema's `resources` within your account and create your own access control policies.
-Resources are organized into schema's domains.
+Simply define your schema's `resources` within your repository and create customized access control policies.
+Resources are organized into schema namespaces.

 **Permguard** allows to specify who or what can access resources by the means of fine-grained permissions: